benjie/zoomsync/README.md

 ./init.sh
 ```

+Then:

+### For GraphQL WG

-Then edit the `src/secrets.ts` file and populate the placeholders.
-You will need
+If you're using this for the GraphQL WG, edit `src/secrets.ts` and populate the
-to populate the SECRET and TOKEN values from someone who knows them, or generate
+SECRET and TOKEN values from someone who knows them (likely @benjie!)

-them yourself (see Generating Secrets below).
+### For a different WG

-If you are not using this for the GraphQL project, edit `src/constants.ts` and
+If you're not using this for the GraphQL WG, there's a few more steps:

+Edit the `src/secrets.ts` file and populate all of the placeholders, including
+the seemingly hardcoded ones - see Generating Secrets below for instructions.

-update the `DEFAULT_UPLOAD_DESCRIPTION`, `ZOOM_USER_ID` (Zoom -> Profile >
+Edit `src/constants.ts` and update the `DEFAULT_UPLOAD_DESCRIPTION`,
+`ZOOM_USER_ID` (Zoom -> Profile > Account No.), `YOUTUBE_CHANNEL_ID`,
-Account No.), `YOUTUBE_CHANNEL_ID`, `workingGroups` and `playlistIds` to match
+`workingGroups` and `playlistIds` to match your setup. **Every public video must
-your setup.
-Every public video must be in a playlist.
+be in a playlist.**

+## Running

-Next, run `yarn start`.
-(As an optimization, future runs may use
+Run `yarn start`.
+(As an optimization, future runs may use `yarn quickstart`
-`yarn quickstart` (which skips compilation) if no code, including the
+(which skips compilation) if you are **absolutely certain** that no code,
-constants/settings, has changed.)
+including the constants/settings, has changed.)

 You will probably see authentication errors, and/or links to log in.
 Log in to
-both links, then restart the process (in future we should make it so restarting
+both links, then kill (ctrl-c) and restart (`yarn start`) the process.
+(In
+future we should make it so restarting the process is not needed.)

-the process is not needed).
-You can then follow the instructions on screen.
+Follow the instructions on screen.

-### Generating Secrets
+## Generating Secrets

 If you are not using this for the GraphQL project, then you will need to create
 an "app" on both Zoom and Google so that you can use the APIs necessary to
 perform the sync.
 Follow the steps below, and then remove the `throw new Error`
 statement from `src/secrets.ts`.

+If there are mistakes in these instructions or you'd like to submit
+clarifications, please send a PR!

-#### Zoom
+### Zoom

 1. Log in to https://marketplace.zoom.us/
 2. Click Develop > Build App (top right)